Wizard-Labs-Co/code-easter-eggs/README.md

-# Easter Egg Hunt Game – Advanced Version
+# Easter Egg Hunt Game – Demo Version

 **Welcome to the Easter Egg Hunt Game!** In this demo version, we've added code-breaking, encrypted hints, and hidden secrets.
 This will make your journey much more challenging and rewarding.
 Get ready for an experience in code exploration like you've never seen before! **Easter treats are on us!** 🐰🐣